 b) A child for whom you are receiving the benefit is no longer in your care

 If your marital status has changed, you must inform the CRA of your new status and the date of the change by the end of the month following the month in which your status changes.
-You can do this by calling 1-800-959-1953, completing and sending form RC65, Marital Status Change or by using “Change my marital status” on My Account on the CRA Web site.
+You can do this by using "Change my marital status" on My Account on the CRA Web site, calling 1-800-387-1193, or by completing Form RC65, Marital status change.
 You may also provide the information by sending a letter to the tax centre that serves your area.
-Be sure your letter includes the date (day, month and year) of the marital status change, your name and social insurance number, along with your spouse or common-law partner’s name and social insurance number (if applicable).
+Be sure your letter includes the date (day, month and year) of the marital status change, your name and social insurance number, along with your spouse or common-law partner's name and social insurance number (if applicable).

 Please see the Direct deposit page.

 Your UCCB notice shows your payment details.
 If there is an error in the information on your notice, then the amount of your payment may also be wrong.
-If any of the information is wrong, or if it changes at any time, contact us as soon as possible.
+If any of the information is wrong, or if it changes at any time, contact the CRA as soon as possible.

-You can contact us by telephone at 1-800-387-1193, or by writing to the tax centre address shown on your notice.
+You can contact the CRA by telephone at 1-800-387-1193, or by writing to the tax centre address shown on your notice.

-If you did not receive your UCCB payment on the expected date, please wait 10 working days before calling us at 1-800-387-1193.
+If you did not receive your UCCB payment on the expected date, please wait 10 working days before calling the CRA at 1-800-387-1193.

-If you have questions about the UCCB, you can call us toll free at 1-800-387-1193, or you can send a letter to the tax centre that serves your area.
+If you have questions about the UCCB, you can call the CRA toll free at 1-800-387-1193, or you can send a letter to the tax centre that serves your area.

 - Date modified: